 Huge Capacity is Well Balanced for Long Hikes

-The 70-litre capacity features more room for all your gear.
+The 70-liter capacity features more room for all your gear.
 Meanwhile, the carefully positioned pockets and straps ensure that the whole pack stays perfectly positioned.

 You won’t wear down from the fatigue of carrying too much gear, as the belts allow your body to evenly wear the weight.
 Divided large compartments help you sort clothes, sleeping bag and food.
 Exterior zippers allow easy access to snacks and hydration.